-Dismissal From School (Appointments & Illness)
+Dismissal from School (Appointments & Illness)

-- Children shall be released from school only to authorized persons. - In case of illness it shall be determined that the parent or reliable adult is at home before the child is sent home. - Requests for released time for dental and medical appointments shall be honored when impossible to arrange them on non-school time.
+- Children shall be released from school only to authorized persons. - 2.
+In case of illness it shall be determined that the parent or reliable adult is at home before the child is sent home. - 3.
+Requests for released time for dental and medical appointments shall be honored when impossible to arrange them on non-school time.
 A written request from the pupil's parents or guardians is necessary. - Children shall not be dismissed during school hours for non-school activities such as private music lessons, dancing lessons, scouts, etc.

 Parents must report to the main office, sign their child out, and wait in the office for their child.
-Do not go directly to the classroom.